|Index number||Month on the same month a year ago||3 months on the same 3 months a year ago||Month on previous month||3 months on previous 3 months|

 One indication of the reliability of the key indicators in this bulletin can be obtained by monitoring the size of revisions.
 The table below is based on the revisions which have occurred over the last five years.
 Please note that these indicators only report summary measures for revisions.
 The revised data may, themselves, be subject to sampling or other sources of error.

-The table below presents a summary of the differences between the first estimates published between December 2005 and November 2010 and the estimates published 12 months later.
+The following table presents a summary of the differences between the first estimates published between December 2006 and November 2011 and the estimates published 12 months later.

 |Growth rates||Value in latest period||Average||Absolute average|

-Spreadsheets giving revisions triangles (3.05 Mb ZIP) of estimates for all months from December 1997 through to the current month, and the calculations behind the averages in the above table, are available on the National Statistics website.
+Spreadsheets give revisions triangles (3.52 Mb ZIP) of estimates for all months from March 1998 through to the current month.

 The table uses historical data for the most recent 60 months, comparing the estimate at first publication with the estimate as published 12 months later.
 The numbers which underpin these averages will include normal changes due to late data and re-seasonal adjustment, but also significant methodological changes, the most recent being the introduction of the 2007 Standard Industrial Classification in October 2011.